-It is vital that WBC effectively engages staff and councillors in its improvement journey to create and drive organisational cultural change.
-The council wants to have an open conversation with staff and councillors about the values it needs to adopt and embed to take the council forward.
-With over 350 employees, many of whom are resident-facing, internal communications must support staff to understand the relevance of the Improvement and Recovery Plan to their day-to day work, and the connection it has to the Corporate Plan and priorities for residents.
+It is vital that we effectively engage our staff and members in our improvement journey to create and drive organisational cultural change.
+We want to have an open conversation with our staff and members about the values we need to adopt and embed to take the council forward.
+With over 350 employees, many of whom are resident-facing, our internal communications must support our staff to understand the relevance of our Improvement and Recovery Plan to their day-to day work, and the connection it has to our Corporate Plan and priorities for our residents.

-The council will communicate with staff in a variety of ways, including email messages, staff Q&A sessions, manager and full staff briefings.
-This is a two-way conversation with the intelligence gained from staff throughout the organisation used to inform the Improvement and Recovery Plan.
+We will communicate with staff in a variety of ways, including email messages, staff Q&A sessions, manager briefings and full staff briefings.
+This is a two-way conversation with the intelligence gained from staff throughout the organisation used to inform our Improvement and Recovery Plan

-Briefings will be held to update councillors on progress and key areas.
-Training and support will be provided to ensure they are well informed and make better decisions.
-Councillors will have oversight of progress through quarterly updates to Executive.
+We will hold all Council briefings to update Councillors on progress and key areas.
+Training and support will be provided to councillors to ensure they are well informed and make better decisions.
+Councillors will have oversight of progress through updates to Executive quarterly.
 Overview and Scrutiny Committee will scrutinise progress.

-Section 3: Programme governance
+Section 3: Programme Governance

-Role of the commissioners
+Role of the Commissioners

-In his Directions to the council, the Secretary of State for Levelling Up, Housing and Communities appointed three commissioners to provide the council with "rapid and extensive support in its commercial and finance functions".
+In his Directions to the council, the Secretary of State for Levelling Up, Housing and Communities appointed three Commissioners to provide the council with "rapid and extensive support in its commercial and finance functions".

-The Secretary of State considers that most decisions should continue to be made by WBC.
-Commissioners will uphold proper standards and due process and recommend action.
-The Secretary of State's intention is that the powers he is providing to the commissioners be used to ensure that WBC takes the necessary steps to achieve the best possible outcome for Woking residents and the public purse.
+The Secretary of State considers that most decisions should continue to be made by the Authority.
+Commissioners will uphold proper standards and due process and recommend action to the Authority.
+The Secretary of State's intention is that the powers he is providing to the Commissioners be used to ensure that the Authority takes the necessary steps to achieve the best possible outcome for Woking residents and the public purse.

-The commissioners will be providing threemonthly reports to the Secretary of State on the council's progress in addressing the matters highlighted by the external reviews.
-There are several factors that will inform any decision by the Secretary of State to end the period of government intervention which will be based on reports received from the commissioners.
+The Commissioners will be providing threemonthly reports to the Secretary of State on the council's progress in addressing the matters highlighted by the external reviews.
+There are several factors that will inform any decision by the Secretary of State to end the period of government intervention at WBC, and this decision will be based on reports received from the Commissioners.

-Ownership and accountability
+Ownership and Accountability

-The Improvement and Recovery Plan has four themes, each with clear objectives, milestones and deliverables.
-Supporting each theme will be a detailed action plan setting out activity to achieve the deliverables, the responsible officer, timescales and measures of success.
+This Improvement and Recovery Plan has four themes, each with clear objectives, milestones and deliverables.
+Supporting each theme will be a detailed action plan setting out activity to achieve the deliverables, identify responsible officer, timescales, and measures of success.

-These action plans will also set out how specific actions address the recommendations.
+These action plans will also set out how specific actions address recommendations.
 Working groups or project boards have been established to monitor the actions within the plan and to manage risks.
-Progress will be reported to the Improvement and Recovery Board, via the Programme Management Office.
+Progress will be reported to the Improvement & Recovery Board, via the Programme Management Office.